SFULibrary/islandora_datastream_crud/CONTRIBUTING.md

 #### Issue / Topic Branches

 All issues should be worked on in separate git branches.
-The branch name should be the same as the Github issue number, e.g., issue-243.
+The branch name should be the same as the GitHub issue number, e.g., issue-243.

 ### Create a pull request

 Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
 In a nutshell you need to:

 1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora Datastream CRUD repository to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to the issue/topic branch in your fork.
 Comments can be as terse as "Work on #243.", etc. but you can be more descriptive if you want.
-However, please refer to the issue you are working on somewhere in the commit comment using Github's '#' shortcut, as in the example.
+However, please refer to the issue you are working on somewhere in the commit comment using GitHub's '#' shortcut, as in the example.
 3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Datastream CRUD GitHub repository that you forked in step 1 (in other words, https://github.com/mjordan/islandora_datastream_crud).
+4. Complete the pull request template.

 You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) Islandora Datastream CRUD repository.

 ### Workflow for testing and merging pull requests

 Smoke tests are required for the work you are contributing.
 In other words, a human needs to test your work to confirm it does what it is intended to do and that it doesn't introduce any side effects.
-If your work needs to be tested using a smoke test, you are expected to provide sample Islandora Datastream CRUD commands and, if applicable, input data to allow the reviewer to perform the smoke tests.
+You are expected to provide sample Islandora Datastream CRUD commands and, if applicable, input data to allow the reviewer to perform the smoke tests.

 ## License Agreements